 Every Year National Pet Cancer Awareness Month is celebrated.
-It was started in 2005 and created by Nationwide and the Animal Cancer Foundation with a goal in mind to increase awareness and fight cancer – the leading killer of pets.
+It was started in 2005 and created by Nationwide and the Animal Cancer Foundation with the goal in mind to increase awareness and fight cancer – the leading killer of pets.

 One pet in every four is affected in its lifetime with cancer.
 It is the number one disease-causing death in dogs and cats.
 Through advancements in medicine, health line, and veterinarians we have come a long way in curing the disease and enhancing the longer life experience.